 Section 4.
 Election of Members to SAC

 An official ballot will be prepared by the election chair and subcommittee and distributed by the end of March.
 All votes received on or before the specified due date shall be counted.
-In the event no candidate receives a majority, the SAC committee chair and the election chair shall employ a means of chance to select a winner.
+In the event no candidate receives a majority, the SAC chair and the election chair shall employ a means of chance to select a winner.
 The results will be announced through appropriate publicity channels.

 Section 5.
 Responsibilities of Members